 Another reason companies are switching to the cloud is the need for a virtual workspace.
 The Covid-19 pandemic forced many businesses and employees to work outside of the office to maintain safe social distancing.
 The cloud offers a handy safe way for companies to digitize their work.

 Despite these benefits, cyber threats still exist.
 More cloud cyber threats are surfacing as more businesses opt for cloud solutions.
-One of the cybersecurity weaknesses 2020 has revealed is the lack of comprehensive cybersecurity.
+One of the cloud cybersecurity weaknesses 2020 has revealed is the lack of comprehensive cybersecurity.

 Many businesses still have legacy systems in addition to their cloud solutions.
 Unfortunately, there is a shortage of expertise in cloud security and a lack of hybrid security for both legacy and cloud systems.
 This gap is vulnerable to cyber-attacks.

-Businesses and individuals are looking for more comprehensive cybersecurity solutions.
+Businesses and individuals are looking for more comprehensive cloud cybersecurity solutions.
 Cybersecurity companies are feeling the pressure to create improved integrated security for the cloud.
 This will continue through the rest of 2020 and into 2021.

 The Threats are Growing